Baci-Ak/b-vista/README.md

 - **📜 Session History**
   - See all available sessions
   - Session IDs are generated automatically but customizable on upload

-📸 *[Insert Screenshot or GIF of Session Selector dropdown and expiration notice]*

 ---